oddmayo/oddmayo.github.io/_posts/2025-11-03-AI-Web-Scraping.md

 ## Real website

-Let's test our function with microcenter, asking it to extract the name and price of a product:
+Let's test our function with MicroCenter by asking it to extract the name and price of a product.

 <div style="max-width:700px; margin:auto;">
   {% include aligner.html images="posts/crawl4ai/medium.png" column=1 caption="microcenter product main content" %}